 Nearly all of these payments happen outside of our homes.
 This makes mobile wallet apps for smartphones ideal replacements for physical cash.
 Convenient camera access allows for payment via QR code, and NFC support (Near-Field Communication) lets us pay by holding our phones next to card readers.

 For small, frequent payments, we generally accept greater risk in exchange for convenience, ultimately protecting these funds with fewer security precautions.
 This is standard practice even among traditional financial service providers.
-For example, if a payment amount is below $25, you may not need to sign or enter the PIN for credit card payments if the amount is below $25.
-The only thing that may be required to transact is entering a 4-digit PIN.
+For example, if a payment amount is below $25, you may not need to sign for a credit card payment.
+You might use a debit card that only requires entering a 4-digit PIN.
 Or, you might use a payment app that authenticates with face recognition.

 For more on this use case, see the daily spending case study.

 Monthly budgeting #